pslucas0212/rhel-sca-subscriptionmanager/README.md

 - You can create groups and custom tags to your RHEL instance via the Insights client.
 See thi section overview below.You can the use these tags in Insights to create more granular views of your systems.
 For a complete overview of tagging see the article link in the reference section below.

+- You can create a tag from the command line or by creating tags.yaml file in the /etc/insights-client directory
-- Create your first group
+- Create your first group with the insights-client

       # insights-client --group=production-rhel8-premium